ad3rito/greeting-with-name/README.md

-# Sauda-o-com-Nome
+# Saudacao com Nome
-I entered the code here to remember if you want you can use

 Just enter your name and this code will give you something

 "HELLO" +yourname

+I entered the code here to remember if you want you can use